10 Follow-Up Email Mistakes That Are Costing You Time and Money

 Various studies show the impact of personalizing your emails and the effect it has on your open rates.

 That being said, you need to incorporate differentiating factors.
-Try bringing up something about them that shows you did your research.
+Try bringing up something about the recipient that shows you’ve done your research.

 Here are some ideas: